-Touch CLOCK SET and the Display will show a "0".
+To set the clock, touch CLOCK SET and the Display will show a "0".

-- Touch Number Pads for the correct time of day.
+Touch Number Pads for the correct time of day.
 The Display will show what numbers you touched in the order you touched them.
-This example shows 3:25 - Touch CLOCK SET.
+This example shows 3:25.

+Touch CLOCK SET.
 The Clock is set.
 If you have touched in an incorrect time, such as 12:65, "E" will show on the Display and two beeps will sound.
-Touch CANCEL and then CLOCK SET and START over.
+Touch CANCEL and then CLOCK SET and start over.